timescale/docs/self-hosted/migration/index.md

     existing Timescale database,
     [migrate within the same database][migrate-same-db]: This method assumes that you have Timescale set up in the same database instance as your existing table.
+*   If you have data in an InfluxDB database,
+    [migrate using Outflux][outflux]:
+    Outflux pipes exported data directly to Timescale, and manages schema discovery, validation, and creation.
+Outflux works with earlier versions of InfluxDB.
+It does not work with InfluxDB version 2 and later.

 ## Choose a migration method